WorldFirst does not accept private clients. View popular WorldFirst alternatives here.

 Client Reviews: Often praise the quality of support and dedicated dealer functionality.
 Corporate clients only (including ecommerce).

-With a dedicated dealing team that consists of knowledgeable dealers worldwide and offices in 5 continents (including most recently the Netherlands and Japan), service and global reach for corporate clients can’t get much better than this.
+With a dedicated dealing team that consists of knowledgeable dealers worldwide and offices in 5 continents (including most recently the Netherlands and Japan), service and global reach for corporate clients is extensive and structured.
 The only major drawback is that WorldFirst stopped accepting US-based clients in January 2019.
 For business customers in the US, we strongly recommend OFX (local support from an office in San Francisco) and moneycorp – our no.1 rated provider for business FX and accepting clients from the majority of US states.

-WorldFirst Foreign Exchange deals with more currencies than any other company we have compared it to and has more local country translations than 99% of its competitors.
-It has dedicated support centres in each continent in which it operates, makingservice much more localised than with most foreign exchange companies.
+WorldFirst Foreign Exchange handles a considerable number of currencies and has more local country translations than 99% of its competitors.
+It has dedicated support staff in each continent in which it operates, making service much more localised than with most foreign exchange companies.
 It is also worth mentioning that the sign-up process takes less than 60 seconds, while most competitors retain perplexing and complex sign-up forms.

 When it comes to global reach and service, WorldFirst FX is among the top 10 money transfer companies for business customers.
 With such an extensive setup of banking partners across the world, the majority of customers can settle their trades with a local transfer, avoiding expensive SWIFT fees.